 Palo Alto Research Center, shortened form – PARC the research and development unit of Xerox was the first to implement the graphical interface of the operating system in practice.

 It was the document of this unit that first described the cursor in 1981.
-It argued that it was practically impossible for the developer then, to design a vertical mouse arrow of small size, easily visible to users so much so much so that they decided not to increase the size of the pointer, but instead turn it slightly so the left side of it was verticaland the right one tilted under 45°.
+It argued that it was practically impossible for the developer then, to design a vertical mouse arrow of small size, easily visible to users so much so that they decided not to increase the size of the pointer, but instead turn it slightly so the left side of it was vertical and the right one tilted under 45°.

-So, it was an attempt to reduce the amount of ‘pixelated’ edges on low resolution screens and not weight-imbalance that forced developers shift to the other design, leaning towards the left.
+So, it was an attempt to reduce the amount of ‘pixelated’ edges on low-resolution screens and not weight-imbalance that forced developers to shift to the other design, leaning towards the left.

 There are various other reasons cited at Stack Exchange for adopting such a design, another being Low level visual cognition.
 The design has not been updated even with higher resolution screens.